oqolarte/oblong/content/project/mercipod.md

 > Intelligent power management with much lower power consumption than the original Hard drive, longer runtimes and quicker user interface.

 It's true.
-I've done this in Isya's iPod, and it has worked better since I upgraded it.
+I've done this in Isya's iPod, and it has worked better since its upgraded.
-So I know it will improve 'Nay Merci's iPod.
+So I know it will improve 'Nay Merci's iPod, which I'll unofficially call Mercipod.

 ### MicroSD Cards